GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I characterize functional programming as a radical and elegant attack on the whole enterprise of writing programs.
+> ### Mathematics is important in programming, but it’s just one of a lot of things that are important.
+If you overemphasize the math then you underemphasize stuff which might be even more important, such as literacy.
 >
-> ~ *Simon Peyton Jones*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts